 - The historical relationship of the Washington State Penitentiary to the community of Walla Walla (which is conveniently the home of both the penitentiary and Whitman College)

 - Variations and trends in 20th century African American popular musical forms, and the relationship of these to American music and popular culture more generally

 - Social and family stress over the course of the individual and family life cycle

 - The particular shape of crime in small, rurally-located communities.

-Keith served two terms as Chair of the Whitman Faculty (1998-2000; 2000-2002) and two terms as the Director of the college's Center for Teaching and Learning (2003-2006; 2006-2008).
-He has received a number of college awards for teaching, advising, and scholarly activity, and, in 1992, he was fortunate enough to be named Washington State Professor of the Year by CASE (the Council for the Advancement and Support of Education).
+Farrington served two terms as chair of the Whitman faculty (1998-2000; 2000-2002) and two terms as the director of the college's Center for Teaching and Learning (2003-2006; 2006-2008).
+He has received a number of college awards for teaching, advising and scholarly activity, and, in 1992, he was fortunate enough to be named Washington State Professor of the Year by CASE (the Council for the Advancement and Support of Education).